-Lennon acknowledged that his song is virtually a Communist Manifesto; that it is “anti-religious, anti-nationalistic, anti-conventional, anti-capitalistic, but because it is sugarcoated it is accepted… Now I understand what you have to do.
+Lennon admitted that his song was virtually a Communist Manifesto; that it was “anti-religious, anti-nationalistic, anti-conventional, anti-capitalistic, but because it is sugarcoated it is accepted… Now I understand what you have to do.
 Put your political message across with a little honey.”
 It worked worked for Lennon.
 The song went on to become his number one hit solo and perhaps one of the most covered songs every composed.
 Richard Dawkins hailed it as the ‘atheist anthem’.
 (Wikipedia)

 The song asks us to imagine, to dream… of peace and unity.
 The mortal enemy of this beautiful dream is fascism.
 News anchors, politicians, academics, movie actors…. all agree on this point.
 Fascism is our enemy!
 But Lennon’s beautiful vision of world peace for our times, when translated into a political manifesto, shares more in common with fascism than not.
 Consider Mussolini’s definition of fascism,

 The Fascist conception of the State is all embracing; outside of it no human or spiritual values can exist, much less have value.
 Thus understood, Fascism, is totalitarian, and the Fascist State – a synthesis and a unity inclusive of all values – interprets, develops, and potentates the whole life of a people (The Doctrine of Fascism, Mussolini).

 Both fascism and socialism seek salvation in an all-embracing political unity, a ‘synthesis inclusive of all values’.
 Fascism glories in power, socialism embraces equality, but both of them seek to build the city of God on earth… until Leviathan comes.